Alternative Ranger Builds Mod18

 Feats: Rate of Change, Thorned Roots, Biting Snares, Forest Bond, More than Disruptive

-Disruptive Shot (to apply 10% bonus ranged dmg for 10 sec), 3 Ranged Encounters, Melee (Tab), (run into melee), 3 Melee Encounters, Ranged (Tab), Disruptive Shot, and so on .
-Every time any one Encounter is not ready, use either Rapid Shot if in Ranged stance or Rapid Strike if in melee stance.
-Always try to do 3 ranged + 3 melee attacks, to take full advantage of Aspect of the Serpent, and preventing Rate of Change from fading completely.
+Careful Attack, Ranged (Tab), Disruptive Shot (to apply 10% bonus ranged dmg for 5 sec), 3 Ranged Encounters, Melee (Tab), 3 Melee Encounters, Aimed Strike, Careful Attack, Ranged (Tab), Disruptive Shot and so on .
+Every time any one Encounter is not ready, use either Hunter’s Teamwork if in Ranged stance or Aimed Strike if in melee stance.
+Always try to do 3/4 ranged + 3/4 melee attacks, to take full advantage of Aspect of the Serpent, and preventing Rate of Change from fading completely.
+Also, remember to keep Careful Attack up, roughly every time you apply a bleed (Aimed Strike, Gushing Wounds).

-By rooting people you 1) reduce your cooldowns via Forest Bond, 2) gain Action Points via Biting Snares, 3) deal extra damage + some control via Thorned Roots and Crushing Roots.
+By rooting people you 1) reduce your cooldowns via Forest Bond, 2) gain Action Points via Biting Snares, 3) deal extra damage + some control via Thorned Roots.

 Also make sure that you keep your Action Points at around 75% capacity.
 That is because you still have plenty of AP to cast Disruptive shot, while you still have room for the extra AP given by Biting Snares, which give you 20% AP in one go.